Tour of Hainan

 The Tour of Hainan is an annual professional road bicycle racing stage race held in Hainan Province, China.
-The race consists of nine stages and is part of the UCI Asia Tour.
+The race consists of nine stages and has been part of the UCI ProSeries since 2023, previously having been on the UCI Asia Tour.
 The event was first held in 2006.
 It was made a UCI 2.1 race from 2007 and upgraded to category 2.HC in 2009.
 The race was due to be part of the new UCI ProSeries in 2020, but the race was cancelled due to the COVID-19 pandemic.